eamonnsullivan/github-pr-lib/README.md

 (def token (System/getenv "GITHUB_ACCESS_TOKEN"))
 ```

-All of these methods return the permalink of the new or updated pull request, e.g., `https://github.com/eamonnsullivan/github-pr-lib/pulls/1`.
+All of these methods return the permalink of the new or updated pull request or comment, e.g., `https://github.com/eamonnsullivan/github-pr-lib/pulls/1`.

 ### Create a new pull request
 ```